Intrepidd/working_hours/README.md

 WorkingHours::Config.holidays = [Date.new(2014, 12, 31)]
 ```

-Alternatively, you can apply a particular config in a block with the ``with_config`` method :
+Or you can set it for the duration of a block with the `with_config` method, this is particularly useful with `around_filter`:

 ```ruby
 WorkingHours::Config.with_config(working_hours: {mon:{'09:00' => '18:00'}}, holidays: [], time_zone: 'Paris') do